 If participants commute via car, free parking is available on the Bryn Mawr College campus.
 Many participants who fly into Philadelphia International Airport share transportation into Bryn Mawr.
 Further instructions are provided to participants prior to the start of the Institute on organizing ride sharing.

 Most participants bring laptops and/or tablets to the Institute.
 Wireless Internet access is available on the Bryn Mawr College campus as well as in the residence hall.
 Login instructions will be distributed upon arrival at the Institute.
 Prior to arrival on campus, please make sure that your device is configured for wireless access.

 HERS respectfully requests that all cell phones be silenced during Institute sessions and activities.

-The HERS Bryn Mawr Summer Institute is a two-week, concentrated immersion curriculum presented during June or July.
-Once accepted into the Bryn Mawr Institute, preliminary schedules are distributed to the respective cohort that details the days’ classes, assigned readings, faculty, and activities.
+The HERS Institute at Bryn Mawr College is a two-week, concentrated immersion curriculum presented during June or July.
+Once accepted, the preliminary schedules are distributed to the respective cohort that details the days’ classes, assigned readings, faculty, and activities.

 Generally, dress is informal during the Institute; however, please bring business or business casual attire for the opening/closing events and the group photo.
 We encourage participants to be comfortable and mindful of weather variations and classroom temperatures regarding dress.